The-Wishlist-Co/docs/index.md

 # **Welcome to The Wishlist**

-## **Wishlist HTTP Rest API Documentation**
+## **The Wishlist HTTP Rest API Documentation**

+**The Wishlist**  is a microservices-based, API enabled engine that empowers retailers to understand and manage lists of products that their customers would like to purchase, and automates notifications to those customers when those items are low in stock, back in stock, or available at a discount (to name a few).
+The Wishlist acts as a data hub that integrates key retailer systems such as ecommerce, Point of Sale, marketing platform, CDP, etc.

-**The Wishlist** API's are designed to provide a comprehensive range of integration options for data entities including Wishlists, Customers, Products, Inventory, Orders and Pricing, which when combined enables The Wishlist to act as a data hub for all of a retailer's systems: ecommerce, POS, marketing platform, CDP, etc.  The Wishlist  employs automation to deliver results with minimum intervention or assistance.
+The Wishlist's API's provide a comprehensive range of integration options for our data entities including Wishlists, Customers, Products, Inventory, and Orders.

 For more detailed informaation, check out the collection and follow the service documentation.